Study 24: Paul returns to Jerusalem and is arrested

 * When they heard this, they praised God.

-* Then James and the Elders reported what God had done in Jerusalem, and how many thousands of Jews believed and that all of them remained zealous for the Law.
+* James and the elders reported what God had done in Jerusalem; how many thousands of Jews believed and how all of them remained zealous for the God’s law.

-The problem was that the Jewish Believers insisted that the Jewish converts continued to follow the Jewish traditions and customs.
-The Jerusalem council (Acts 15) had settled the issue of circumcision of Gentile believers.
+The problem was that the Jewish believers were insisting that the Jewish converts should continue to follow the Jewish traditions and customs.
+(The Jerusalem council – Acts 15 – had settled the issue of circumcision of Gentile believers.)

-Evidently there was a rumour that Paul had gone far beyond their decision, even forbidding Jews to circumcise their children.
-They also knew that the Gentile Believers who had become Christians under Paul’s ministry were taught that they did not have to adhere to the demands of the Law and that in Jesus the demands of the Law were fulfilled.
-In fact Paul wrote to the Galatians explaining to them (and so to Christians down the ages) the doctrine of Justification by Faith, and Faith alone.
+Evidently, there was a rumour that Paul had gone far beyond their decision, even forbidding Jews to circumcise their children.
+They also knew that the Gentile believers who had become Christians under Paul’s ministry were taught that they did not have to adhere to the demands of the Jewish law and that, in Jesus, the demands of the law were fulfilled.
+In fact, Paul wrote to the Galatians explaining to them (and so to Christians down the ages) the doctrine of “justification by faith and faith alone”.

-So-called Judaisers dogged Paul’s footsteps wherever he went on his Missionary Journeys attempting to combine Judaism with Christianity (which obviously does not work), so leading the new Believers away.
+So-called “Judaisers” dogged Paul’s footsteps wherever he went on his missionary journeys.
+They attempted to combine Judaism with Christianity (which obviously does not work), thus leading the new believers away.

-So now James and the Elders proposed a solution to the problem that they believed would face them when it became generally known that Paul was in Jerusalem, Acts 21:23-26.
-The shaving of the head was part of the Nazirite vow.
-Evidently these four men had made a religious vow.
-Because Paul was going to participate with them in the vow (apparently he was asked to pay for some of the required expenses), he would need to take part in the purification ceremony for entering the temple (Read Numbers 6:9-20).
+So James and the elders proposed a solution to the problem that they believed would face them when it became generally known that Paul was in Jerusalem.
+(Acts 21:23-26) Shaving the head was part of a “Nazirite” vow.
+Evidently four men had made a religious vow and Paul was going to participate with them in the vow.
+(Apparently, he was asked to pay for some of the required expenses.)
+He would need to take part in the purification ceremony for entering the temple.
+(Read Numbers 6:9-20.)
 Paul submitted himself to this Jewish custom to keep peace in the Jerusalem church.
-Although Paul was a man of strong convictions, he was willing to compromise on nonessential points, becoming all things to all people so that he might save some.
+Although Paul was a man of strong convictions, he was willing to compromise on non-essential points, becoming “all things to all people so that he might save some“.

 Read Acts 21:27-36

-The Commander of the Roman garrison was bound to do something to stop the riot.
-To have let it continue would have been political suicide for the Commander himself.
-He would have been summoned to Rome by the Emperor and would have been lucky to escape with his life if he had not quelled the disturbance.
+The commander of the Roman garrison had to do something to stop the riot.
+To have let it continue would have been political suicide for the commander himself.
+He would have been summoned to Rome by the emperor and would have been lucky to escape with his life if he had not quelled the disturbance.
 Ruling a conquered foreign country was always difficult, but ruling Palestine was all the more difficult as they were so into their religion!

 There are two ways to think of the Jewish laws.
 Paul rejected one way and accepted the other.

 2. Paul accepted the view that the Old Testament laws prepare us for and teach us about the coming of Jesus Christ.
 Christ fulfilled the law and released us from its burden of guilt, but the law still teaches us many valuable principles and gives us guidelines for grateful living.
 Paul was not observing the laws in order to be saved.
-He was simply keeping the laws as custom to avoid offending those he wished to reach with the gospel (see Romans 3:21-31; Romans 7:4-6; Romans 13:9, 10).
-For more on the law, see Galatians 3:23-29; Galatians 4:21-31.
+He was simply keeping the laws as custom required to avoid offending those he wished to reach with the gospel.
+(See Romans 3:21-31; Romans 7:4-6; Romans 13:9, 10.
+For more on the law, see Galatians 3:23-29; Galatians 4:21-31.)